mmedum/dots/macbookpro/README.md

 '''

 ## Zplug update problems
-if the LANG is not set, zplug will have updating problems, see (github issue)[https://github.com/zplug/zplug/issues/420], fix is to set
+if the LANG is not set, zplug will have updating problems, see [github issue](https://github.com/zplug/zplug/issues/420), fix is to set
 '''
 export LANG=en_US.UTF-8